Verbosity: Style advice

 The ancient Greek philosopher Callimachus is quoted as saying "Big book, big evil" (μέγα βιβλίον μέγα κακόν, mega biblion, mega kakon), rejecting the epic style of poetry in favor of his own.

 Many style guides advise against excessive verbosity.
 While it may be rhetorically useful verbose parts in communications are sometimes referred to as "fluff" or "fuzz".
 For instance, William Strunk, an American professor of English advised in 1918 to "Use the active voice: Put statements in positive form; Omit needless words."

 In A Dictionary of Modern English Usage (1926) Henry Watson Fowler says, "It is the second-rate writers, those intent rather on expressing themselves prettily than on conveying their meaning clearly, & still more those whose notions of style are based on a few misleading rules of thumb, that are chiefly open to the allurements of elegant variation," Fowler's term for the over-use of synonyms.
-Contrary to Fowler's criticism of several words being used to name the same thing in English prose, in many other languages, including French, it might be thought to be a good writing style.
+Contrary to Fowler's criticism of several words being used to name the same thing in English prose, in many other languages, including French, it is considered a good writing style.

 An inquiry into the 2005 London bombings found that verbosity can be dangerous if used by emergency services.
 It can lead to delay that could cost lives.

 A 2005 study from the psychology department of Princeton University found that using long and obscure words does not make people seem more intelligent.
 Dr. Daniel M. Oppenheimer did research which showed that students rated short, concise texts as being written by the most intelligent authors.
 But those who used long words or complex font types were seen as less intelligent.